-Key Contact: Alexi Freeman, Legal Externship Director
+Key Contact:Alexi Freeman, Associate Dean of Diversity, Equity and Inclusion

 afreeman@law.du.edu

 Rm.
-365M

-Web Address: www.law.du.edu/legal-externship-program
+365MWeb Address:www.law.du.edu/diversity

 ACADEMIC PROGRAMS

 Students take the same courses during their first year (or first year and one half for part-time students).
 Following the first-year courses, students must complete three additional courses, and have the option to select a Certificate Program.